-In July of 2012, Charles Lugosi returned to his hometown, Brantford, Ontario, Canada to resume the practice law as a sole practitioner under the name, Lugosi Law Firm.
-Charles also maintains a law office in Detroit Michigan to serve clients in the United States.
-His American law firm is incorporated under the name of Lugosi Law Firm PLC.
+In July of 2012, Charles Lugosi returned to his hometown, Brantford, Ontario, Canada to resume the practice of law as a sole practitioner under the name, Lugosi Law Firm.
+Charles also maintains a law office in Chelsea Michigan to serve clients in the United States.
+Since April 3, 2014, Charles practices in association with Kathy Tomaszewski, an Ontario lawyer, who also maintains a sole and independent practice.

 Charles joined the American Trial Lawyers Association in 1981 and began practicing criminal law in 1983 as a prosecutor and soon assisted on major kidnapping and murder cases.
 By 1988 Charles owned his own litigation practice in Victoria BC and starting in 1988 was included in Who's Who in Canada.
 In 1990 Charles began a province wide law murder defense practice and defended numerous defendants in Victoria, Vancouver, Kelowna, Prince George, Penticton, Cranbrook, Quesnel, Williams Lake, Terrace, Smithers, and Fort St. John, obtaining acquittals, reduced verdicts, or dismissals in 89% of 35 homicide and sexual assault cases defended from 1990-2000.
 Charles became a prominent criminal lawyer throughout British Columbia and achieved a national reputation as an appellate attorney when he narrowly won the Feeney case in the Supreme Court of Canada.